 Hello Professor Göbel,

-The majority of my severe migraine attacks are on my left side; an attack on my right side is very rare.
-For a few weeks now I have been having increasing problems with the teeth on the right side, some of which have really crumbled and had to be extracted, which means that I no longer have any teeth in my lower jaw on the right side, for example.
+For the past few weeks, I've been having increasing problems with my teeth on the right side, some of which have crumbled and had to be extracted.
+This means that I now have no teeth left in my lower jaw on the

 Royan